ckeditor/ckeditor5/docs/framework/architecture/ui-library.md

 #### Modals

-Modals are similar to the dialogs - they share the same structure rules, API etc. The major difference is that while a modal is open, the user can not interact with the editor or the rest of the page - it is covered with a non-transparent overlay.
-It can be used e.g. to enforce user to take one of the specified actions.
+Modals are similar to the dialogs - they share the same structure rules, API etc. The major difference is that while a modal is open, the user cannot interact with the editor or the rest of the page - it is covered with a non-transparent overlay.
+It can be used for example to enforce user to take one of the specified actions.

 To create a modal, use the optional {@link module:ui/dialog/dialog~DialogDefinition#isModal `isModal`} property of the {@link module:ui/dialog/dialog~Dialog#show `Dialog#show()`} method: